Vietnam.vn - Nền tảng quảng bá Việt Nam

 Of the 10 countries and territories proposed for investigation, only Canada, Mexico, Brazil and Vietnam were proposed for dual anti-dumping and anti-subsidy investigations.

-The 10 countries and territories proposed for investigation include Canada, Mexico, Brazil, the Netherlands, Taiwan, Turkey, the United Arab Emirates, Vietnam, Australia and South Africa.
-These are all countries in the top 10 exporting investigated products to the United States, accounting for 75% of imports into the United States in 2023.
+Ten countries and territories have been recommended for investigation: Canada, Mexico, Brazil, the Netherlands, Taiwan, Turkey, the United Arab Emirates, Vietnam, Australia, and South Africa.
+These are all among the top 10 exporters of the products under investigation to the United States, accounting for up to 75% of US imports in 2023.

 Of these, only Canada, Mexico, Brazil and Vietnam were proposed for dual anti-dumping and anti-subsidy investigations, the remaining countries were only proposed for anti-dumping investigations.